 The Gīkūyū are very very close to the Maasai and even their heraldic art confirms this.
 We have already agreed that for the Gīkūyū, the Ndome shield and not their war shield is the essential communicator of ideas.
 A close study of the Ndome shield reveals that the Gīkūyū had three colors only.
 There was the White, which always formed the ground of the shield upon which the Ochre and the deep Blue were laid.
 It was easy to understand that the Ochre represented the beloved soil, earth and therefore represents the Gīkūyū essential feminine, Mūmbi, the attractive force and partner of the masculine, Gīkūyū.
 But for the man, why blue?
 If we understand that the man is the inverse to the woman then, of cause!
 The inverted dome of the sky covering her is the man!
 He fertilizes the woman by raining on her.
 This solved the enigma of the puzzling blue that was on the Ndome shield side by side with the Ochre.
 That left White, which is most definitely, the Life force, the white \npatch on Mt Kenya, Ira or Mwene Nyaga, the God of the Gīkūyū.

 I will admit that I was surprised by the symbolism of the Ndome and that is why I continue studying it and will share here in a future post.
 Most of the existing Ndome shields were stolen from our people and can now only be found in European Museums and private collections.
 Some are selling in E-Bay and in auctions like Sotheby’s for as much as the equivalent of Ksh.
 Fourteen Million.
 Thus many of the designs of the Ndome shields are available only from online photos but many of them show signs of being retouched and the blue looks like a black, also because of their age.
 We are then left with the drawings of Routledge Scoresby which he made in his book, “With a Prehistoric People” published in 1910.
 Routledge’s drawings done in color, for there was no color photography then, constitute the strongest evidence for our theory of Gikuyu color.
 He has the best presentation of the Gikuyu Ndome in photography and drawings and he did the drawings in color because he saw the limitations of black and white photography and wanted to represent the shields faithfully.
 We also have the clothing to go by.
 The women were predominantly ochre colored in their skin garments and they would throw in some blue or black in beadwork.
-Some white also in cowrie shells would connect them to the main white.
-The men’s cloak was dark, usually black with some patches of white and also some cowrie shells.
+Some white and black beadwork sewing lines would connect them to the main white.
+No promiscuous shells all over.
+The men’s cloak was dark, usually black with some patches of white.
 The White on Mt.
 Kenya itself carried some blue as background especially when we also look at the life giving white clouds.
 The clouds and the Mt.
 Kenya snow also came down to fertilize the earth, Mūmbi, or ochre.

 This means that Gīkūyū colors can be summarized as a trinity drawn like the duality of Chinese Yin, and Yang.
 It is a powerful trinity and the Gīkūyū people seem to have intertwined their philosophy with their color theory so well unlike today where for example one of the Christian religious sects prominent in Gīkūyūland has switched the genders.
 The women wear blue and the men some sort of ochre.
 But this is probably a correct statement of the switched gender relations in Gīkūyūland and especially in that particular sect.